life-itself/second-renaissance/tbd/Catalist.md

 https://www.catalist.network/about
 ## Theory of Change

-Catlist puts it the following way on their website:
+Catalist puts it the following way on their website:

 The Problem: Technology isn't designed to maximize collective intelligence, collaboration, and coordinated action towards what matters most.

 The Solution: Creating a value-driven ecosystem of tools designed to educate and unite the change-makers of the world, liberate us from our screens, and empower the action needed to preserve life on planet earth.

-Catlist points out that 'we must change every aspect of society: our economic, social and technical systems.'
+Catalist points out that 'we must change every aspect of society: our economic, social and technical systems.'

 The following quote from Buckminster Fuller appears on their website: